plandes/buffer-manage/README.md

   [travis-link]: https://travis-ci.org/plandes/buffer-manage
   [travis-badge]: https://travis-ci.org/plandes/buffer-manage.svg?branch=master

-Provides support to manage buffers of any kind.
+Provides support to multiple managed buffers of any kind.
 This is helpful for using multiple inferior shells, multiple SQL session buffers or any other piped process that requires multiple buffers.

 The library includes support for: